akhilraj6522/object-blurring-using-Mask-RCNN/README.md

     python image.py path_to_image

-Below are the examples for the model
+Below are the examples of the model

 <h1>Sample image</h1>